andriy-denysenko/SelectionCaseSwitcher/README.md

 # SelectionCaseSwitcher
-Switches character case of the selected text virtually in any window.
+Switches character case in the selected text virtually in any window.

 No installation required for executables.
 Just download SelectionCaseSwitcher-x86.exe or SelectionCaseSwitcher-x64.exe and start it.
 To use the script (an ahk file), please download and install AutoHotkey_L from http://www.autohotkey.com